aws-powertools/powertools-lambda-python/docs/core/tracer.md

 ### Concurrent asynchronous functions

+???+ warning
-!!! warning "Warning: [X-Ray SDK will raise an exception](https://github.com/aws/aws-xray-sdk-python/issues/164) when async functions are run and traced concurrently"
+	[X-Ray SDK will raise an exception](https://github.com/aws/aws-xray-sdk-python/issues/164) when async functions are run and traced concurrently

 A safe workaround mechanism is to use `in_subsegment_async` available via Tracer escape hatch (`tracer.provider`).